 This post contains affiliate links.

 On my recent site speed audit, Once Coupled found that I had high server response times on my speed tests.
 I was paying almost $400 USD a month for hosting on a dedicated server with Liquid Web.
-In my opinion, I should have a super fast site for that price.
+I should have a super-fast site for that price.
 They recommended I check out other hosts that used server side caching and recommended Flywheel.

 So I emailed them for a quote.